 Red Light Bar

 Stop by the Red Light Bar in De Wallen, where you can drink alcohol, have a joint, and watch sports.
 This Red Light District bar has three pool tables and numerous big-screen TVs showing a variety of sports.
-You can also enjoy a picturesque street view of De Wallen and the canal as you sip your bev.
+You can also enjoy a picturesque street view of De Wallen and the canal as you sip your beverage.

 Another popular bar is the Old Sailor, where you’ll find great drinks, good music, and excellent service.
-This hot spot has the perfect mix of locals and tourists and is located in the middle of the Red Light District.
+This hot spot has the perfect mix of locals and tourists and is in the middle of the Red Light District.
 The delightful nautical theme plays well off the naughty exploits one can get up to in De Wallen.

 De Wallen Pub Crawls